macemoth/macemoth_com/source/blog/searchengines.md

-# jemdoc: menu{MENU}{search.html}
+---
+author: macemoth
+language: en
+date: 27.11.2022
+readtime: 15 min
+---

-= A dark spot of Web search engines
+# A dark spot of Web search engines

 Despite the huge success of Web search engines (first and foremost Google), they have two severe limitations for information discovery: they only answer questions that you already know how to ask and they return a context-free answer to your question.
 This is a epistemological problem: although you will almost always receive search results, you will never know which results may have been interesting, but have never been returned.
 In military jargon, you can only search for the known unknowns, not the unknown unknowns.
 Instead, you will receive /specific/ answers to /specific/ questions.
-People typically only use [https://vimeo.com/21952394 2.5 search terms] and they do it because search engines cannot answer more interesting search queries.
+People typically only use [2.5 search terms]([https://vimeo.com/21952394 ) and they do it because search engines cannot answer more interesting search queries.

-== An analogy
+## An analogy

 Let me explain this using an analogy from mathematical optimisation.
 Consider the surface in the below image.
 In engineering problems, the surface could for example be the length and witdh of an airplane wing and the height and color would be the air resistance associated with it.
 If we want the wing to have little air resistance, we look where the surface is bluest and read the wing's length and width from the axes and thus have solved the optimisation problem.
 Because we often do not know how the surface looks like (for that, we would to have tried every possible combination of wing length and width) a frequent approach is to try a few random wing sizes, vary them a little and try to find in which direction the steepest descend is.
 Then, we can follow it and soon arrive at a bottom.